logo

 Jacksonville School District Steps for Becoming a Teacher

-Teachers in Jacksonville must have a Professional Florida Educator’s Certificate issued by the Florida Department of Education.
-To earn this certificate, you will need to complete a bachelor’s degree and approved teacher preparation program, complete an approved alternative educator program, or have out-of-state credentials reviewed for equivalency.
-See our certification section for more information.
-If you have been certified, you can follow the steps below to look for jobs with Duval County Public Schools.
+Teachers in Jacksonville need a Professional Florida Educator’s Certificate from the FLDOE.
+To earn this certificate, you must complete a bachelor’s degree and an approved teacher preparation program, complete an approved alternative educator program, or have out-of-state credentials reviewed for equivalency.
+See the certification section for more information.
+If you have been certified, you can follow the steps below to look for jobs with DCPS.

 Step 1: Complete the online application.

 First you should complete the online application and submit your transcripts, proof of certification, and resume.
-Once your application is complete, you will be able to apply for open positions throughout the district.
+Once your application is complete, you can apply for open positions throughout the district.

 Step 2: Attend an interview with school officials.